 European Commission Invites Translation Students to Help Evaluate AI Language Models

-The European Commission’s Directorate-General for Translation (DG Translation) has launched an initiative inviting students from the European Master’s in Translation (EMT) network to assess AI language model performance across EU languages.
-Announced on March 11, this project aims to enhance the evaluation of AI systems in multilingual applications, ensuring they effectively cater to the EU’s diverse linguistic landscape.
+The European Commission’s Directorate-General for Translation (DG Translation) has launched a significant initiative inviting students from the European Master’s in Translation (EMT) network to assess the performance of AI language models across EU languages.
+This project, announced on March 11, aims to enhance the evaluation of AI systems used in multilingual applications, ensuring they function effectively within the EU’s diverse linguistic landscape.
+The involvement of students in this assessment underscores the growing recognition of AI’s role in translation and the necessity for future professionals to understand its capabilities and limitations.

 Source: slator.com